What We Do

 Staff and volunteers serve as role models for youth and allies to the entire family with parent support and referrals, clothing and school supply donations, and opportunities to celebrate with holiday parties throughout the year.
 We provide field trips so children and youth can experience the rich culture of Washington, D.C. and take a break from weekends in a shelter.
 Through advocacy, we lift up the voices of families to ensure that safe, supportive shelters and affordable housing remain priorities for city leaders.

-Playtime’s Preteen Program at D.C.
-General was founded in September 2013 to support the developmental needs of preteens.
+Playtime operated a Preteen Program at D.C.
+General from September 2013 until August 2018 to support the developmental needs of preteens.
 We continue to support the needs of preteens on Wednesdays at the Quality Inn overflow shelter.
-The program focuses on supporting children aged 8-12 in active living, wellness and empowerment.
+The program focuses on supporting children ages 8-12 in active living, wellness and empowerment.

 FIELD TRIP PROGRAM

 In addition to our onsite programs, we also facilitate field trips for all program participants to provide opportunities to get out of the shelter and explore the city.